 Getting Around Samui The public taxis are aplenty, and they run on meters mostly, although many of the drivers don't use them much.
 Negotiate your prices and if you're smart you'll not catch a cab too close to the beaches or main tourist areas - they'll be much less expensive.
 You can hire a motorcycle or a car on a daily rate and the roads are quite good so you'll be able to get around Samui nicely, covering more ground and getting to more places on the map.
 Make sure the vehicles carry insurance and bargain a bit to get a preferable price.
 If you're going to use a motorcycle, please be careful, wear your helmets at all times and don't drive when drunk.
 Be safe and enjoy yourself!

-The Ultimate Guide to the 2024 Full Moon Party in Koh Phangan, Thailand Koh Phangan’s Full Moon Party is one of... read more
+Guide to the 2025 Full Moon Party in Koh Phangan, Thailand Koh Phangan’s Full Moon Party is a world-renowned celebratio... read more